 Did you find the information in the multiple Megacodes helpful, and what do you think Megacodes could mean for improving competency on the floor?

 You mention the short nature of Megacodes?
-Do you think they thoroughly covered the ACLS algorithm and changes with the last AHA update?
+Do you think they thoroughly covered the ACLS algorithm and changes with the last ILCOR update?

 “Yes.
 They were broken into the major issues leading to cardiac arrest.
 For the STEMI scenario, I liked that it went outside of the ACLS steps, including the mention of administering aspirin and proceeding with the ACLS Survey for someone with a heart attack, opposed to another case of cardiac arrest.
 Another scenario touched on something that was updated in 2015 that I still have a hard time remembering, the change in administering amiodarone.
 Now, I can’t get that screen out of my head.
 It keeps playing over and over, like a movie.
 I think the scenarios will help new and experienced nurses commit new information about ACLS to memory, even better than in-person practice too.”

 How Will the Future of Megacodes Evolve